jjrobertson14/ParallelBashJobsEngine/README.md

 ## For JOB FILE type (2) a script to run as a whole
 ## (where each line of stdout that is marked as a command with a prefix of '_-_-_COMMAND' is run in parallel)
+- First, make sure you have set PBJENGINE_SCRIPT accordingly in /etc/pbjengined.conf (to parallelWithEchoedJobCommands.sh at time of writing)
 - The parallel bash jobs engine script that can process these files is scripts/parallelWithEchoedJobCommands.sh
     - run 'bash [path of parallelWithEchoedJobCommands.sh] > [output file path]' to start the engine
         - Sample JOB FILES you may use (that utilize sample.txt file you generated with openssl):